 So let’s attempt to break-down key aspects of who the DUP are for those who are not familiar….

 Ideology: The DUP are a far right-winged party that has strong connections with the Orange Order.
 It’s membership very much reflects it’s core belief system.
-According to a study conducted in 2014, 34.6% are members of the Orange institution.
+According to a study conducted in 2014, 34.6% of the DUP are members of the Orange institution.
 The Orange Order, which dates back to 1795, is a Masonic-style brotherhood sworn to maintain the Protestant Ascendancy.
 Its name is tribute to the Dutch-born Protestant king William of Orange who defeated the army of the Catholic king James VII & II in the Williamite War in Ireland (1688-1691).
 Its members wear orange sashes and celebrate the Battle of the Boyne (1690) every year with marches on the 12th July.
 The function of the Orange Order is to maintain links with Ulster loyalism to Britain and it is often associated with sectarianism, triumphalism and supremacy.
 It is this ideological culture that causes strife between the Protestant/Unionist/Loyalist community and the Irish/Nationalist/Republican community, as the former often do not wish to compromise on issues relating to identity and culture that have sectarian connotations.

 Religion: The vast majority of the DUP are members of the Free Presbyterian Church with just under a third of them (30.5%) coming from the denomination.
 The church was founded in 1951 by Rev. Ian Paisley and describes itself as fundamentalist, calvanist, evangelical and separatist.
 Like other forms of Christianity, it believes in creationism and that the earth is only 6000 years old, something that the DUP and their members wish to be taught in schools.
 The church is also strongly opposed to homosexuality and abortion.
 To put this into context, the 2011 census recorded that there were 10,068 Free Presbyterians in Northern Ireland – just 0.6% of the total population.
 That means this small minority has been yielding unbending influence over Northern Irish society; thus, inflicting their religious beliefs on a majority who predominately wish for a more progressive and secular politics.